garysweaver/stepford/README.md

 ##### Troubleshooting

+First, please use [modelist][modelist] to help test your models and the backing schema to ensure everything is kosher.

 If you have duplicate factory definitions during Rails load, it may complain.
 Just move, rename, or remove the offending files and factories and retry.

 The factories CLI produces factories that use Ruby 1.9 hash syntax.
 If you aren't using Ruby 1.9, it may not fail during generation, but it might later when loading the factories.